 7. His penis never really does leave your body.
 Every stroke of your skin, every touch of a man.
 Your body remembers.

 8. And sometimes, that memory feels good.
 Too good.

 9. So you just say it: an assault isn’t something to ‘get over’ or ‘through.’
 It’s over.
 And you and him are most certainly through.
 But he never leaves you, or your bed, or your sex life.

 10. You have never told your partner, though, that you’re in a threesome– you, your lover, and your memory of a rapist.

 11. As long as you feel safe.
 But when you feel weak, when you feel tired, that’s when the memories matter.
 When the memories hurt.

 13. And you have to grow strong.
 Because of your rapist.
 You have to.

 14. Remember, he called your body beautiful.
 You are beautiful.
 He called you ravenous.
 You are ravenous.
 And why the hell shouldn’t you believe him?
 Whatever his motive, you choose to believe he was honest.

 15. With his feelings.
 With his needs.
-Even when you pretend to not understand what went through his mind, you know every crevasse of his needs.
+You know every crevasse of his needs.

 16. So, despite the lies you told to escape, despite the lies you told to protect yourself in the moment, in the aftermath, you choose to be better than your rapist.
 In EVERY way.
 You choose to be even more honest.